Cereal-t/visual-label-cooccurrence-toolkit/README.md

 ### Option 2 — Download the Packaged Application

-Pre-built standalone applications are available for download — no Python installation required.
+GUI is built in software available for download — no Python installation required.
+Download the zip file for your operating system, unzip it, and double-click to run.
+Please allow up to 30 seconds for the GUI window to appear after launch.

 | Platform | Download |
 |---|---|